cloudian/PyKMIP/docs/source/glossary.rst

 .. glossary::
     :sorted:

+    activation_date
+        (int) (1.0) An integer specifying, in seconds since the Epoch, the date and time when a managed object may begin to be used.
+The time corresponds to the state transition from Pre-Active to Active, which occurs either when the object is created or registered with the key management applicance (if the operation specifies a suitable Activation Date) or when it's activated.
+Once the state transition from Pre-Active has occurred, this attribute shall not be changed or deleted.

     alternative_name_type
         (enum) (1.2) An enumeration specifying the type associated with an alternate name value.
 Used often as part of the alternative name